 How do you like the new Slayer record ‘Christ Illusion’?

 I haven’t heard it yet.
-Well, I’ve heard bits and pieces of it but I need to hear the whole thing.
-When I go home I’m going to buy it.
+Well, I’ve heard bits and pieces of it, but I need to listen to the whole thing.
+When I go home, I’m going to buy it.

 LIFE AFTER SLAYER…

 After Slayer you cut your hair and joined in ‘nu metal’ band called Systematic.
 Would you tell some more about that period in your career?